What information is available?

 Open access to publications

-This data, gathered through the analysis of Scopus data, shows the percentage of open access publications.
+This data, gathered through the analysis of Scopus data and Unpaywall data, shows the percentage of open access publications.
 It is presented by year, country and discipline.
 You can click on the buttons below the chart to select the data to display.

 Note: OA publications counts all open access publications regardless of type (gold, green, bronze, hybrid) only once (which excludes double counting of publications).
 The gold and green publications count the maximum number of publications available for each category considered.
 As overlapping of publications in both categories often occurs, any summarising of these two types will include double counting of publications.